Ineligible Asylum Claims – Information Sheet

 What documents will I receive if my claim is not eligible?

-If your claim is not eligible to be referred to the IRB but, based on the information currently available, you may later be eligible to apply for a PRRA, you will receive a Refugee Protection Identity Document (RPID).
+If your claim is not eligible to be referred to the IRB but, based on the information currently available, you would later be eligible to apply for a PRRA, you will receive a Refugee Protection Identity Document (RPID).
 Please note that you cannot apply for a PRRA until the CBSA confirms your eligibility to apply for a PRRA at your removal interview.

 The RPID serves as an identity document and may help you access services, including health coverage under the Interim Federal Health Program (IFHP).